Most tips you find when you need help selling a house in a slow market are general tips that apply in a regular or fast real estate market.

 Now, for developing strategies, let’s focus on the most important characteristic of a slow real estate market: houses being on the market for a longer time and decreasing real estate transactions.

 Let’s dig a bit deeper to find the problem at the base and develop the next steps.

 Why are houses on the market for longer, and why are the number of real estate transactions decreasing in a slow real estate market?

 Here are most of the reasons:

-- House prices that are above the budget potential buyers want and can afford and owners that are unwilling to lower the price.
+- House prices that are above the potential buyers’ budget and what they want and can afford, and owners that are unwilling to lower the price.

 - The housing supply surpasses the demand of potential buyers, even if the pricing is right (a buyer’s market).